-Stephanie previously practiced trademark and copyright law as an associate and then partner at Finnegan, Henderson, Farabow, Garrett & Dunner, LLP in Washington, D.C.
+Stephanie previously practiced trademark law at Finnegan, Henderson, Farabow, Garrett & Dunner, LLP in Washington, D.C.

 - Amazon Technologies, Inc. v.
 Daigle (TTAB).
 Successfully litigated a cancellation proceeding against WINDOW SHOPPING for, among other things, "information services, namely, providing information on a wide variety of topics," on the ground of genericness under the TTAB's Accelerated Case Resolution (ACR) procedure.